study-czx/EDeepDTI/README.md

 3.2  Process of datasets (datasets_DTI/)
 ------
- We placed the useful data obtained from the raw data in the 'processed_data' folder and the final generated dataset and its features in the 'datasets' folder.
+ We placed the useful data obtained from the raw data in the 'datasets_DTI/processed_data' folder and the final generated dataset and its features in the 'datasets_DTI/datasets' folder.

-### The detailed steps for the construction of the DTI-net dataset are as follows:
+##### The detailed steps to obtain positive samples from the DrugBank dataset and positive and negative samples from the CPI dataset are as follows:
-Under the DrugBank dataset folder<br>
-（1）run `Get_max_subG.py` to divide the DTIs into two parts (DTI-benchmark and DTI-extra).<br>
+In `main_data.py`.<br>
+Run 'get_drugbank_dti()' to get known DTIs from the DrugBank dataset; run 'filter_drugbank_dti()' to filter the DrugBank dataset with the required drugs and proteins.<br>
+Run 'get_cpi()' to get all CPI activity data from the ChEMBL and BindingDB databases; run 'get_P_N()' to get positive and negative samples of the CPI dataset according to the threshold.<br>
+Run 'get_info()' to get PubChem compound info with unique Canonical SMILES (Molecular Weight < 1000) and UniProt protein info with unique sequences; run get_GO_PPI() to get human PPI data and protein-GO term data.<br>
+Run 'filter_cpi()' to filter the CPI dataset with the required drugs and proteins.<br>
+Run 'filter_cpi_with_bi_compound_protein()' to filter the CPI dataset by ensuring that each compound and protein is present in both positive and negative samples, and get the CPI-extra set for the SD, SP, and SDP tasks.<br>

+##### 获取DrugBank数据集负样本的细节步骤如下所示：

-（2）run `Get_shortest_length.py` to get l_b of all drug-protein pairs (Dr_P_shortest_length.csv).<br>
+`Get_shortest_length.py` to get l_b of all drug-protein pairs (Dr_P_shortest_length.csv).<br>
 （3）run `Get_N3_N5_N7_N9.R` to classify unlabeled drug-protein pairs into N3-N9 according to l_b (negative samples/DTI benchmark N3_5_7_9).<br>
 Under the HNGO-DTI folder<br>
 （4）Run `Get_l_h_heterogeneous.py` to get l_h of all drug-protein pairs in HNet-DrPD (Dr_D_P_shortest_length.csv).<br>